awmusicstudio/template_v2/docs/decisions.md

 ### ADR-005 — Continuous Integration (2025-09-03)

 Decision: Add a lightweight GitHub Actions workflow that runs `flutter pub get`, `flutter analyze`, and `flutter test` on PRs and pushes to main.
 Rationale: protects main branch and enforces basic static checks/tests early without requiring complex infra.

+### ADR-007 — Auth flow (2025-09-04)

+Decision: Implement a defensive, SDK-version-agnostic email-based auth skeleton in the AuthController with three methods: signInWithEmail, signUpWithEmail, and sendMagicLink.
+Methods are resilient to missing Supabase initialization and return boolean success flags so the UI can remain simple.
+Rationale: support multiple SDK versions and allow dev-friendly flows (magic link, email) before committing to a full production sign-in UX.